Biomedicine and Law

 Substitutions: MIIM 535S and MIIM 536S

-Science and law courses are offered on a semester basis, and entrepreneurship courses are offered on a quarter basis.
-Semesters and quarters overlap.
-Credits shown for entrepreneurship courses are quarter credits (3 quarter credits = 2 semester credits).
+Science and law courses with the LAW prefix are offered on a semester basis, and law courses with the LSTU prefix are offered on a quarter basis.
+Semesters and quarters overlap, and 3.0 quarter credits = 2.0 semester and 4.0 quarter credits = 2.6 semester credits.
 This program requires a minimum of 36.0 semester credits to meet the degree requirements.
-This requirement can be met through a combination of science, digital media and entrepreneurship courses.
+If a minor is added to the curriculum, the required number of credits to complete the program is 42.0 semester credits.

 Additional Information